adeebio/conventions/README.md

 # Conventions

-When starting a new software project, knowing what conventions to adhere to can be frustrating.
+Choosing a set of conventions for a (new or existing) software project can be frustrating.
 There are often more than one prospective set of conventions for each programming language and the conventions between languages are almost always different.
 For this reason, proposed here is a set of conventions that should be viable no matter what programming language is being used.
 Adopting